thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 </div>
 ```

 The process of calculating and applying differences is called **reconciliation** and is one of the primary reasons why React is so performant.
-Once updating is complete, React holds onto the new component hierarchy for the next reconciliation round.
+Once updating the DOM hierarchy is complete, React holds onto each new component hierarchy for the next reconciliation round.
 A component's reconciliation process is easier to understand when its `render()` method is implemented as a **pure function**.
 In other words, it should:

 1. Return the same component hierarchy given the same props and state objects.
-1. Not modify the component's state.
+1. Not modify the component's state directly or with the `this.setState()` method.
 1. Not read from or write directly to the DOM.
 1. Not interact with the browser via functions like `setTimeout()`.